 - Talk to your doctor about ongoing issues with difficulty swallowing or feeling that food getting stuck.
-It may be indicative of a stricture that can be corrected with balloon dilation or other post surgical treatment.
+It may be indicative of a stricture that can be corrected with balloon dilation or other post-surgical treatment.

-- B12 injections (or sublingual B12 if effective) is a necessity.
+- B12 injections (or sublingual B12 if effective) are a necessity.
 Do it at home - don’t forget it!
 It’s easy to do, and your medical care provider can train you to do this.
 Subcutaneous injections (in the fat, not the muscle) are painless and very easy to self administer.
 Get started on a monthly injection within the first three months of surgery.

 - Chewable vitamins with iron are best in the first months.
 Choose one that is dosed for an adult.

 - Calcium Citrate is the better absorbed following gastrectomy.
-It’s hard to find at your neighborhood pharmacy, but is readily available online.
+It’s hard to find at your neighborhood pharmacy but is readily available online.
 Try Bariatric Advantage for a variety of chewable flavors and dosages.

 - Taking iron supplements is important.
 If you find it hard to tolerate on a daily basis, try taking tablets every other day.

 - Bowel movements will change for a while, and it’s hard to know how they’ll change for you.
 Consistency, color, odor…and it may change from day to day.
 Like most things post gastrectomy your body will adjust and settle into a new normal.
 However, if you have ongoing issues with diarrhea or constipation, talk to your doctor.
 Pay attention to your bowel movements as they can signify other concerns, such as malabsorption.